-Dakota College at Bottineau Course Syllabus Course Prefix/Number/Title: ASC 088 Composition Lab Course Description: This course provides supplemental and developmental instruction for students taking ENGL 110 College Composition I and is taken during the same semester as ENGL 110.
-Instructor: Gary Albrightson Office: Thatcher Hall 2207 Office Hours: Tues/Thursday 10-11:00 and Thursday 2-3 Phone: 701-228-5602 Email: gary.albrightson@dakotacollege.edu Lecture/Lab Schedule: Face to face in classroom with work submitted to a class LMS-Moodle.
-Textbook(s): Axelrod and Cooper.
+Dakota College at Bottineau Course Syllabus

+Course Prefix/Number/Title:

+ENGL 120 Composition 2

+Course Description:

+Advanced practice in college-level writing from sources and in applying rhetorical

+strategies.

+Instructor:

+Gary Albrightson

+Office:

+Thatcher Hall 2207

+Office Hours:

+M-F 10-11:00 and by appointment too

+Phone:

+701-228-5602

+Email:

+gary.albrightson@dakotacollege.edu Lecture/Lab Schedule:

+online delivery Textbook(s):

+Axelrod and Cooper.
 St. Martin's Guide to Writing.
 9th ed.
-Bedford St. Martin's, 2010 William Strong.
-Sentence Combining.
-Classroom Policies: Students should come to every scheduled class on time and prepared to participate in the class session's activities.
-Students should post responses to all online discussion topics and read the assignments.
+Bedford St. Martin's, 2010 Classroom Policies: Students should post responses to all discussion topics, read the assignments, and submit all the prewriting for the essays, the essays, and revisions of those essays if time permits.
 Late work earns half credit and earns nothing if seven or more days late.
 Work submitted to this class should be written for this class this semester.
 Plagiarized work of the sort described in the section below "Academic Integrity" will be failed.
-Course Requirements: Each week, students will read essays in the St Martin's Guide, will work on problems in the Sentence Combining textbook, and will write paragraphs on assigned topics.
-Tentative Course Outline Students will take an in class reading quiz and do sentence combining exercises each week at the classroom session.
-Students' final grades will be calculated on the total points earned on the reading quizzes assigned and the sentence combining exercises, along with the class participation points earned.
-Course Objectives/Competencies The following competencies are a subset of the learning objectives for Composition 1.

-- Students will be able to write academic essays or other genres with clarity and accuracy after learning and practicing the stages of writing. - Students will read closely and analyze and appreciate what is read. - Students will learn to work collaboratively with others and will apply a variety of invention and review techniques to their own and each other's writings.
+Course Requirements: Students will read weekly assignments in the St Martin's Guide and in articles to be assigned in the library's Online Library Resources, will write weekly on reading assignments and discussion topics based on the readings mentioned above, and will write paragraphs and essays on assigned topics.
+Weekly lectures on grammar will be given, and issues in grammar will be analyzed and illustrated from the reading for the course.
+Tentative Course Outline Week 1-2 writing for college: writing with sources and argumentation Week 3-7 essay explaining common ground Week 8-12 annotated bibliography for essay arguing a position Week 13-16 essay arguing a position Course Objectives/Competencies The following competencies reflect the contribution of College Composition II to the General Education Objectives and thus are assessed as part of the course as well as part of the assessment of learning outcomes of the General Education Curriculum. • Students will be able to write academic essays or other genres with clarity and accuracy after learning and practicing the stages of writing. • Students will read closely and analyze and appreciate what is read. • Students will learn to find and evaluate sources, then integrate and acknowledge sources in their writing. • Students will learn to work collaboratively with others and will apply a variety of invention and review techniques to their own and each other's writings.
 Express ideas through effective writing Sub-competencies:

-- Use the stages of a writing process to develop, organize, and present ideas in writing. - Analyze the demands and possible strategies of a writing task, based on topic, purpose, and audience, and then accomplish that task with clarity, understanding, and sensitivity. - Use Edited Standard Written English in spelling, grammar, punctuation, and syntax, and present written work in a style and format consistent with the demands of an academic setting.
-Read at a level that allows students to participate in collegiate studies and chosen careers Sub-competencies: - Anticipate and understand the structure and organization of written work. - Recognize the purpose of a written text, and understand the rhetorical strategies used in a text to convey meaning. - Relate the students' own life experiences to the information in literary, public, scholarly or professional texts. - Evaluate the effectiveness and validity of an author's style, organization, support, evidence, and presentation. - Demonstrate awareness of the connection that style and language have to an author's topic, audience, and purpose.
-Work collaboratively with others Sub-competencies:
+• Use the stages of a writing process to develop, organize, and present ideas in writing. • Analyze the demands and possible strategies of a writing task, based on topic, purpose, and audience, and then accomplish that task with clarity, understanding, and sensitivity. • Demonstrate competent college-level writing through finished written texts that typically include a clear, original idea, appropriate evidence and support, and a style of language that serves the writer's purpose and audience. • Use Edited Standard Written English in spelling, grammar, punctuation, and syntax, and present written work in a style and format consistent with the demands of an academic setting.
+Read at a level that allows students to participate in collegiate studies and chosen careers Sub-competencies: • Anticipate and understand the structure and organization of written work. • Recognize the purpose of a written text, and understand the rhetorical strategies used in a text to convey meaning. • Relate the students' own life experiences to the information in literary, public, scholarly or professional texts. • Evaluate the effectiveness and validity of an author's style, organization, support, evidence, and presentation. • Demonstrate awareness of the connection that style and language have to an author's topic, audience, and purpose. • Assimilate and connect information and ideas from multiple written sources.
+Use information resources effectively Sub-competencies: